 The Department of Foreign Affairs and Trade sponsors a Fulbright Professional Scholarship in Australia–US Alliance Studies.
 The Australian-American Fulbright Commission administers the scholarship, which aims to further develop our bilateral ties through the study of contemporary issues of interest to both alliance partners.

 The Australian American Leadership Dialogue is a bipartisan annual private initiative between Australia and the United States.
 The Dialogue brings together leaders from business, government, media and the community from both countries to exchange views on the bilateral relationship.

 Recent visits to the United States

-The Minister for Foreign Affairs, Marise Payne, visited the United States in September-October 2018.
+The Minister for Foreign Affairs and Minister for Women, Senator the Hon Marise Payne, visited the United States in January 2019.

 Then-Prime Minister Malcolm Turnbull visited New York on 4 May and met President Donald Trump for the 75th Anniversary Battle of the Coral Sea Commemorative Dinner.